 Further readings about traveling Rome

-And this could be enough for your first tour of Monti, Rome.
+And this could be enough for your first tour of the Monti neighborhood Rome.
 Let me know in the comments if you’ve found anything you liked that I didn’t mention here!